AkylbekOralov/ScoreMate/README.md

 # ScoreMate

 ## About the Project
-This iOS application provides football enthusiasts with up-to-date information on leagues, standings, and matches.
-Users can browse a list of leagues, view current tables, check match schedules for specific teams, and explore games by date.
-The app delivers a seamless and intuitive experience using Swift and SwiftUI for a modern UI.
+This iOS app provides football enthusiasts with real-time league standings, match schedules, and team fixtures.
+With a modern SwiftUI interface, users can easily navigate leagues, teams, and match details.

 ## Purpose
-The goal of this project is to offer an easy-to-use platform for football fans to stay informed about their favorite leagues and teams.
-Whether you want to check standings, track upcoming matches, or explore past results, this app ensures quick access to all the essential football data in one place.
+The app offers a simple and efficient way for football fans to stay updated on their favorite leagues and teams, all in one place.

+## Technologies Used
+- Swift
+- SwiftUI
+- MVVM Architecture
+- Alamofire
+- Git & GitHub